skipto-landmarks-headings/page-script-5/README.md

 ## Example Settings

-There are 2 ways for the author to configure SkipTo.js: using the `data-skipto` attribute or a global window variable.
+There are two ways for an author to configure SkipTo.js:

+1. `data-skipto` attribute
+1. Global variable

 ### Settings Using Data Attribute